Pfizer not yet ready to release COVID-19 vaccine data | Business

 Pfizer not yet ready to release COVID-19 vaccine data

 Drugmaker Pfizer Inc said on Tuesday it was not yet ready to release data from the late-stage trial of the COVID-19 vaccine candidate it is developing with Germany's BioNTech SE.
-Pfizer's CEO Albert Bourla has said the company could release data on whether or not the vaccine works as early as this month, but the company said in a presentation that the independent data monitoring board which will determine whether or not the trial has been successful has not conducted any interim efficacy analyses yet.
+Pfizer said in a presentation that the independent monitor which will determine whether or not the trial has been successful has not conducted any interim efficacy analyses yet.
+Chief Executive Albert Bourla has previously said the company could release data on whether or not the vaccine works as early as this month.

 Shares were flat at $37.93 before the opening bell.
 U.S. President Donald Trump had said a vaccine could be available before the Nov.
 3 election, but in recent weeks his administration has emphasized that one will be ready this year.